 The name and address of your school or college

 A contact teacher name and email address (usually your Head of Sixth Form)

 All entries will be read and marked by a Pembroke College postgraduate.

 A winner and runner-up will be announced for each of the three categories under Humanities, Science and Social Science

-All entrants will be invited to a prize giving ceremony and celebration at Pembroke College on 20 September 2019.
+All entrants will be invited to a celebration event.